-If you're looking for a higher-end over the range microwave in the $500-600 range, LG and GE over the range microwaves have some great features that make these models easier to use for microwaving and stovetop ventilation as well as easier to clean.
-Let's take a look at two of these top-selling models and see which one has the right combination of features for you!
+If you're looking for a higher-end, over the range microwave in the $550-600 range, LG and GE over-the-range microwaves have some great features that make these models easier to use for microwaving and stovetop ventilation as well as easier to clean.
+Let's take a look at two of these two models and see which one has the right combination of features for you!

 Learn more about choosing a new microwave in our video!

 The GE JVM7195SKSS - 1,100W, 1.9 cu. ft. - $528